Hypolia/rikuesuto/README.md

 <br />

-**Rikuesuto** is an open-source Rust microservice designed to manage and create minecraft server and minecraft proxy.
+**Rikuesuto** (リクエスト) is a stateless microservice written in Rust, designed to create on-demand game servers.
+It offers a simple API for managing the lifecycle of game servers, without maintaining persistent state.

 ## ✨ Features

-- **Create Minecraft Server**
+- Dynamic creation of game servers.
+- Easy integration with other services, such as `kanri` for state management.

 [rust-image]: https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white